diffblue/gitlab/doc/user/permissions.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/40942) in GitLab 13.4.
 > - Support for inviting users with Minimal Access role [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/106438) in GitLab 15.9.

-Users with the Minimal Access role:
+Users with the Minimal Access role do not:

 - Count as licensed seats on self-managed Ultimate subscriptions or any GitLab.com subscriptions.
 - Automatically have access to projects and subgroups in that root group.